 On a psychological and emotional level it’s good to first learn all you can about the Ayahuasca brew itself, and reflect deeply on your reasons for wanting to take Ayahuasca.
 Gaining more awareness and clarity about yourself, what you want to learn, your current issues, and your motives, will help you to benefit more profoundly from the Ayahuasca experience.

 One should also prepare mentally for deep personal experiences, trauma resurfacing, ego issues, and inner struggles around fear, control, and trust.
-These may happen — in a more or lesser degree — but it’s good to be aware beforehand that these phenomena may occur and are normal effects when taking Ayahuasca.
+These may happen — in a greater or lesser degree — but it’s good to be aware beforehand that these phenomena may occur and are normal effects when taking Ayahuasca.

 Generally, one undergoes a physical health assessment, and additionally a so-called Dieta, the latter involving a dietary regime and certain activities one needs to abstain from.